A Year-Round Guide to Franklin and Nantahala

 Two years later, a 15-year-old, tired of hot, sticky days pulling tobacco, came in looking for a job, and Williams started him running curb.
 Williams called him “Ace” because he was so fast.
 In three years, Ace moved to the kitchen and became Williams’s most dependable worker.
 By 1975, Williams asked Ace if he wanted to buy into the business.
 He did.
 Ace is now known as Paul Church.

 Today, Williams is 67; Church, 60.
-For 50 years now, Kermit’s has sold hot dogs — as many as 750 a day, including one to a patient at Forsyth Hospital.
+For more than 50 years now, Kermit’s has sold hot dogs — as many as 750 a day, including one to a patient at Forsyth Hospital.
 “The guy just had heart surgery, and he wanted one ‘all the way,’ and he told me, ‘I may die tomorrow, but I want a hot dog,’ ” Church says.
 “He’s still living.”

 Lauren Keith slips an order into the kitchen’s carousel and hollers through the window, “Two foot-long specials!
 Cheese dog!
 Order of fries!”